Sleep - The Forgotten Pillar Of Health

 The quality of your sleep is often more important than the actual number of hours.
 OK read that again!
 The quality of your sleep is often more important than the actual numbers of hours.

 Your mood and energy levels are a good indication of sleep deprivation.

 People who do not have quality sleep are at more risk of being involved in a car accident, are at risk for heart disease and diabetes.
 Plus, many people find that they gain weight when they do not sleep enough for long periods of time.

-So much much sleep does a person need?
-Consider this:
+So how much sleep does a person need?

 The best way to determine just how much sleep you require is to pay attention to your body.
 Note things such as what kind of mood you are in, are you feeling more hungry than usual and how much energy you have.

 Quite often having a warm bath or shower before going to bed can make a huge difference.
-As can not drinking coffee or alcohol too close to bedtime.
-In fact it is best not to drink coffee after 2pm at the latest if you find coffee is causing you issues with your sleep!
+Drinking coffee or alcohol too close to bedtime can be a huge issue for a good night’s sleep.
+In fact, it is best not to drink coffee after 2pm at the latest if you find coffee is causing you issues with your sleep!

 Tips for quality sleep:

 Sleep in a completely dark room – either use black out curtains or a eye mask